 - United War Veterans Grand Army of the Republic (to install landscaping at Buckingham House historic home and museum)

 - West Vine Street School (for garden journals)

 Volunteers from the club offer award-winning programs on gardening, horticulture and related topics in our local schools.
 The club also funds a Scholarship.

 The club actively supports conservation efforts and conservation organizations within the region.

-The Club is a dues-paying member of Avalonia Land Conservancy, the Connecticut College Arboretum, the Denison-Pequotsepos Nature Center, the Friends of Harkness, the Groton Open Space Association (GOSA), and Wilcox Park.
+The Club is a dues-paying member of Avalonia Land Conservancy, Connecticut College Arboretum, Denison-Pequotsepos Nature Center, Friends of Harkness, Groton Open Space Association (GOSA), and Wilcox Park.

 in 2019, we initiated a 3-year program to establish and expand habitat for monarch butterflies within North Stonington and surrounding communities.
 We are currently an active supporter of the Town of North Stonington’s Pollinator Pathway Project.
 Follow us on Facebook or contact us for more information about these programs.